felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.21.1-dev.4 =

 (2018/02/07) Moved several methods from the (WPSSO JSON extension) WpssoJsonSchema class to the main (WPSSO Core plugin) WpssoSchema class.
+Moved the itemCondition property up one level in the Product markup (Pro version).

 = 1.21.0 =